Diminution in Value Claims in Car Accident Lawsuits

 In Arizona, and all other states, injured plaintiffs may assert damages for the economic losses they sustain to their vehicle.
 These claims are not necessarily simple, however.
 You’ll want to work with a qualified attorney who is intimately familiar with the process of securing damages for both economic and non-economic injuries.

 Here at Hirsch & Lyon, our team of attorneys boast decades of experience providing skilled legal advocacy to injured plaintiffs in Arizona.
-Unlike many other injury firms, we are focused on motor vehicle accidents and associated claims — car, truck, motorcycle, and pedestrian-based claims — and as such, we are particularly well-suited to litigate these disputes to the fullest extent.
+Unlike many other injury firms, we are focused on personal injury cases and as such, we are particularly well-suited to litigate these disputes to the fullest extent.
 We also offer discounted contingency fees that ensure that our clients can keep more of what they receive in damages.